Klowner/pops/README.md

 A commandline client that is capable of generating styleguides, and styleguide based workflows.

+## Dev Set Up

+You should have the latest node and typescript versions installed.

+    $ npm install
+    $ typings install

+    // Build Typescript (Cli, and Server)
+    $ tsc

+    // Build Vue App
+    $ webpack

+    // Running in dev
+    $ node build/pops-commandline-client/pops.js
+    // EG: make a component
+    $ node build/pops-commandline-client/pops.js make::component test

+NB: As this is in dev certain exceptions have been made.
+For example an example styleguide folder is in the repo.
+This will be removed when ready for external use.

 ## Installation

 Install globally for best use.